liquity/bold/README.md

 The stablecoin tokens are economically geared towards maintaining value of 1 BOLD = $1 USD, due to the following properties:

-1. The system is designed to always be over-collateralized - the dollar value of the locked collateral exceeds the dollar value of the issued stablecoins
+1. The system is designed to always be over-collateralized - the dollar value of the locked collateral exceeds the dollar value of the issued stablecoins.

 2. The stablecoins are fully redeemable - users can always swap x BOLD for $x worth of a mix of WETH and LSTs (minus fees), directly with the system.